madgik/exareme2/documentation/user_stories/User-stories.md

 * In what follows, an **algorithm** is understood as being a *statistics* or *machine learning* algorithm which typically expects some data tables as input and outputs a *model* and/or some * statistics*.
 This model can be of interest to the user on its own, or can be used in further computations.
-* **Federated** algorithm means that the work is divided into smaller tasks, each executed on a different **node** of the federation.
+* **Federated** algorithm means that the work is divided into smaller tasks, each executed on a different **worker** of the federation.
 The primary consideration of this design is the preservation of data privacy.
-One node is special, named `global node`, and doesn't contain any primary data.
-All other nodes, named `local nodes` contain their own data which they are not allowed to share with other nodes.
+One worker is special, named `global worker`, and doesn't contain any primary data.
+All other workers, named `local workers` contain their own data which they are not allowed to share with other workers.
 The following diagram illustrates the execution flow of a federated algorithm.

 ![federated algorithm activity diagram](federated-algorithm.png)